abenga/rust_notes/content/error_handling.md

 The `?` placed after a `Result` value has the following meaning:

-*   If the value is an `Ok`, the unwrappedvalue will be evaluated as the result of the expression, and the program will continue.
+*   If the value is an `Ok`, the unwrapped value will be evaluated as the result of the expression, and the program will continue.

 *   If the value is an `Err`, the `Err` will be returned early from the